Cost of living · Pittsburgh, Pennsylvania · 2026

 How much does housing cost in Pittsburgh?

 A 2-bedroom apartment in Pittsburgh costs approximately $1,299 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 35% of the monthly needs budget, housing is the largest cost category here.

 Is Pittsburgh more expensive than the national average?